John Custis: Later life and death

 As Custis grew older he started to experience several issues with his health, which led him to correspond with his contacts in the horticultural sphere and seek curative advice.
 In 1742, Collinson wrote him a letter with a list of suggested medical treatments, which Custis responded to by writing that it was "impossible... to take a case... without seeing the patient".
 Custis continued to expand his garden at Williamsburg during this period, planting several fir and pine trees.

 In 1744, Custis issued a petition to the governor of Virginia, Sir William Gooch and the Governor's Council, successfully asking that they manumit an enslaved child who Custis fathered and thought should be free.
 As noted by Henry Wiencek, the petition was incredibly unusual in Virginia, particularly coming from a wealthy planter such as Custis.
 The petition stated in part that the child was "Christened John but commonly called Jack, born of... his Negro wench, Alice."

-At the age of 37, Daniel met 16-year-old Martha Dandridge at St. Peter's Church near Talleysville, Virginia, where he served as a vestryman and she attended services regularly.
+At the age of 37, Daniel met 16-year-old Martha Dandridge at St. Peter's Church in New Kent, Virginia, in New Kent County, Virginia, near Talleysville, Virginia, where he served as a vestryman and she attended services regularly.
 The pair soon formed a romantic relationship; Custis initially opposed Daniel being together with Martha due to her family's relatively poor financial status, though he ultimately relented.
 The couple eventually married on May 15, 1750, after a prolonged courtship which lasted roughly two years.

 Over the last decades of his life, Custis grew increasingly sick, to the point where he was removed from the Governor's Council on August 26, 1749, after being too impaired to serve his duties properly.
 He also started to write his last will and testament, completing it by November 14, 1749, and dying on November 22 in Williamsburg.
 Custis' body was, per his own last will, buried near Cheapside, Virginia, in the Custis Tombs, the familial cemetery of the Arlington plantation.

 As he was the sole legitimate heir, Custis willed that his plantations would pass into Daniel's possession; this included the White House, where he and Martha moved to after their marriage.
 Custis also instructed Daniel to arrange for the following phrase to be inscribed on his gravestone: "Yet lived but Seven years which was the Space of time he kept a Batchelors House at Arlington on the Eastern Shoar of Virginia."
 George Washington Parke Custis claimed that the inscription was meant to "perpetuate [the] infelicity" of his troubled marriage.